sopherstar/CSOPESY-MCO2/README.md

 "screen -r " re=attaches to a running process

-"screen -ls: lists all running processes
+"screen -ls" lists all running processes

 "scheduler-start" start the scheduler which continously generates a batch of dummy process for the CPU scheduler